rgcgithub/regenie/docs/docs/overview.md

 This can be especially helpful when testing rare variants as single-variant tests usually have lower power performance.

+To avoid inflation in the gene-based tests due to rare variants, we have implemented the collapsing approach proposed in SAIGE-GENE+[@RN492], where ultra-rare vairants are aggregated into a mask.
+For highly imbalanced binary traits, SPA/Firth correction can be used to calibrate the test statistics in the gene-based tests as proposed in Zhao et al. (2020)[@RN452].

 #### Burden tests
 Burden tests, as defined in Lee et al. (2014)[@RN487], assume \(\beta_i=\beta\; \forall i\), where \(\beta\) is a fixed coefficient, which then leads to the test statistic
 $$Q_{BURDEN} = \left(\sum_i w_iS_i\right)^2$$